andrea-w/fishfry-tours/README.md

 # fishfry-tours
 Technical assessment for IS27 competition with CITZ

+The frontend can be accessed at https://fishfry-web.herokuapp.com/, and the backend at https://fishfry-tours.herokuapp.com/

+There is also a GraphQL endpoint for the app, found at https://fishfry-tours.herokuapp.com/graphql

 ## Backend

 The backend is written in Python with a PostgreSQL database.
 I chose PostgreSQL because, with the PostGIS extension, it could allow for advanced location-based queries, if the app were to be expanded upon so that the boats' geographic coordinates could be monitored while they were out at sea.
 (But that is beyond the scope of this assignment.)